nialljmiller/NN_FAP/README.md

 ```

-If you want to customize the behavior, you can provide your own pre-trained model and k-Nearest Neighbors (KNN) classifier using the optional parameters `model` and `knn`.
+You can provide your own pre-trained model and k-Nearest Neighbors (KNN) classifier using the optional parameters `model` and `knn`.
 If not provided, the function will use the default model and KNN classifier.

 ## Documentation

-For detailed usage instructions, examples, and API reference, please refer to the [documentation](https://nn-fap.readthedocs.io/en/latest/).
+%For detailed usage instructions, examples, and API reference, please refer to the [documentation](https://nn-fap.readthedocs.io/en/latest/).

 ## Citation